Quantum Non-Hermitian Topological Sensors: Introduction

-Here, we develop a microscopic theory of quantum non-Hermitian topological sensors (QUANTOS) (see Fig.~\ref{fig1} for an illustration), that generalizes the aforementioned classical devices obtained in the limit of neglecting the quantum-mechanically inevitable input noise \cite{Gardiner2004,Clerk2010} to a fully quantum-mechanical setting in the framework of quantum Langevin equations \cite{Haken1970, Gardiner2004,Zhang2019}.
+Here, we develop a microscopic theory of quantum non-Hermitian topological sensors (QUANTOS) (see Fig.~\ref{fig1} for an illustration), that generalizes the aforementioned classical devices \cite{Budich2020} obtained in the limit of neglecting the quantum-mechanically inevitable input noise \cite{Gardiner2004,Clerk2010} to a fully quantum-mechanical setting in the framework of quantum Langevin equations \cite{Haken1970, Gardiner2004,Zhang2019,McDHanCle2021}.
 Quite remarkably, we show that the classically derived exponential enhancement of sensitivity carries over to the noise-limited precision of a generic quantum-optical QUANTOS architecture.
 To this end, we study the input-output relations associated with concrete experimental observation schemes such as heterodyne detection.
 There, the probability density $p_\Gamma(x)$ for observing the output $x$ parametrically depends on the all-important boundary condition parameter $\Gamma$ that couples to the observable detected by the QUANTOS (see Fig.~\ref{fig1}).
 The uncertainty $\Delta \Gamma$ in assessing the value of $\Gamma$ is then limited by the Fisher information $\mathcal I [p_\Gamma]$ \cite{Fisher1922} via the Cramer-Rao bound \cite{Rao1945,Cramer1946,Kay1993}

-The latter equality in Eq.~(\ref{eqn:one}), where $N$ denotes the number of modes (system size) of the QUANTOS and $\kappa, \alpha >0$, represents the central result of our present work.
-Given the fact that the Cramer-Rao bound, i.e. the first relation in Eq.~(\ref{eqn:one}) can in principle be saturated \cite{Kay1993,Zhang2019}, our findings imply that the quantum noise-limited precision of the QUANTOS is indeed exponentially enhanced with $N$ in a wide parameter range.
+The latter equality in Eq.~(\ref{eqn:one}), where $N$ denotes the number of modes (system size) of the QUANTOS and $\kappa, \alpha >0$, may be seen as a quantum mechanical counterpart of the exponentially enhanced sensitivity reported in a classical context in Ref.~\cite{Budich2020}.
+Given the fact that the Cramer-Rao bound, i.e. the first relation in Eq.~(\ref{eqn:one}) can in principle be saturated \cite{Kay1993,Zhang2019}, our main finding is that the quantum noise-limited precision of the QUANTOS is indeed exponentially enhanced with $N$ in a wide parameter range.
 Furthermore, we reveal a resonance phenomenon that provides an experimental knob for tuning the value of $\alpha$ (see Eq.~(\ref{eqn:one})) so as to drastically increase the exponential growth rate of the precision.\\